Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Intelligence

 \section{Securing the Intelligence}

-O-RAN comes with the promise of \gls{ai}-native cellular networks where a fabric of \glspl{ric}, rApps and xApps monitor the network and take autonomous decisions to maximize performance and meet operator goals and intents~\cite{polese2022understanding}. \gls{ai}/\gls{ml} will enable applications ranging from control of network slicing and scheduling policies, traffic steering, mobility management, beamforming, and energy saving functionalities, to name a few.
-However, \gls{ai}/\gls{ml} are also known to have pitfalls and vulnerabilities that might expose the \glspl{ric} and the entire network to a variety of security threats.
+O-RAN comes with the promise of \gls{ai}-native cellular networks where a fabric of \glspl{ric}, rApps and xApps monitor the network and take autonomous decisions to maximize performance and meet operator goals and intents~\cite{polese2022understanding}.
+By leveraging \gls{ai}/\gls{ml} techniques, rApps and xApps will enable applications ranging from control of network slicing and scheduling policies, traffic steering, mobility management, beamforming, and energy saving functionalities.
+However, these data-driven techniques are also known to have pitfalls and vulnerabilities that might expose rApps, xApps, \glspl{ric} and the entire network to a variety of security threats.